 Fortunately, China is a year-round travel destination.
 Regardless of when you are considering going, there is always a place that is worth visiting.
 However, there are two main considerations when planning your trip to China and how to determine the best time to travel to China & the worst time to travel to China:

 (2) the weather.

-Weather aside, avoid traveling during any of the China’s national holidays if at all possible.
+Weather aside, the worst time to travel to China is during any of the their major national holidays.
 In the 1990s the Chinese government introduced the “Golden Weeks” to develop domestic tourism industry.

 Unlike in the West, the average Chinese worker has little to no flexibility in scheduling their vacation/holiday time.
 Instead, the entire country essentially takes their vacations at the exact same time!

 The bottom line: If you’re attempting to travel or see anything resembling a tourist attraction during these times, you will quickly lose the will to live.
 Just imagine if the U.S. celebrated Thanksgiving, the 4th of July, and Christmas all on the same week.
 Now multiply our population of 300 million by a factor of four.